Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 where $\widehat{U} (t,y) = e^{i \widehat{\lambda} (t, y)}_\star$ with $\widehat{\lambda} (t, y) \in \mathcal{A}^1_\theta$.
 It is obvious that the above automorphism is nothing but the gauge transformation for NC $U(1)$ gauge fields in $(2n+1)$-dimensions \cite{ncft-sw}.

 Our leitmotif is that a consistent theory of quantum gravity should be background-independent, so that it should not presuppose any spacetime background on which fundamental processes develop.
 Hence the background-independent theory must provide a mechanism of spacetime generation such that every spacetime structure including the flat spacetime arises as a solution of the theory itself.
-The most natural candidate for such a background-independent theory is a zero-dimensional matrix model such as Eq. \eq{ikkt} because it is not necessary to assume the prior existence of spacetime to define the theory.
-Hence a background spacetime also arises as a vacuum solution of an underlying theory.
+A zero-dimensional matrix model such as Eq. \eq{ikkt} is the most natural candidate for such a background-independent theory because it does not have to assume the prior existence of spacetime to define the theory.

+Then, how can Minkowski spacetime also emerge as a solution of an underlying background-independent theory?
 We emphasize again that the NC nature of the vacuum solution, e.g. Eq. \eq{moyal-vac}, is essential to realize the large $N$ duality via the duality chain \eq{duality-chain}.
-A profound feature is that the background-independent theory is intrinsically dynamical because the space of all possible solutions is extremely large, typically infinite-dimensional and generic deformations of a primitive vacuum such as Eq. \eq{moyal-vac} will span a large subspace, at least, in the Morita equivalent class of NC algebras \cite{q-emg}.
-We argued that the dynamics under the Moyal-Heisenberg vacuum \eq{vaccum} is described by the NC algebra $\mathcal{A}^1_N = \mathcal{A}_N \big( C^\infty (\mathbb{R}) \big) = C^\infty (\mathbb{R}) \otimes \mathcal{A}_N$.
+A profound feature is that the background-independent theory is intrinsically dynamical because the space of all possible solutions is generated by generic deformations of a primitive vacuum such as Eq. \eq{moyal-vac} \cite{1q-emg}.
+We contend that the dynamics governed by the Moyal-Heisenberg vacuum \eq{vaccum} is characterized by the NC algebra $\mathcal{A}^1_N = \mathcal{A}_N \big( C^\infty (\mathbb{R}) \big) = C^\infty (\mathbb{R}) \otimes \mathcal{A}_N$.
 One may regard $\mathcal{A}^1_N$ as a one-parameter family of deformations of the algebra $\mathcal{A}_N$.
 In this case we can generalize the duality chain \eq{duality-chain} to realize the ``time-dependent" gauge/gravity duality as follows:

 It is well-known \cite{azam} that in the case of $\mathcal{A}^1_N$ or $\mathcal{A}^1_\theta$, the module of its derivations can be written as a direct sum of the submodules of horizontal and inner derivations: